-2.1820 Role of the Central Area
+2.20 Role of the Central Area

-The central Boulder's Central aArea will continue as the regional service center of the Boulder Valley for office, retail, financial, governmental, civic, -medical, cultural and university activities.
+Boulder's Central Area will continue as the regional service center of the Boulder Valley for office, retail, financial, governmental, civic, cultural and university activities.
 As such, it will remain the primary activity center and focal point of the Boulder Valley.
-The eCentral aArea includes distinct, interrelated activity centers such as the Downtown Business District, Civic Area, University of ColoradoUniversity Hill, Canyon Boulevard Cultural Corridor, and Boulder Valley Regional Center.
-It also includes the University of Colorado Main Campus and Canvon Boulevard Cultural Corridor.
-A variety of land uses surrounds these activity centers, and complete streets and multimodal transportation alternatives provide direct connections between them.
+The Central Area includes distinct, interrelated centers such as the Downtown Business District, Civic Area, University Hill and Boulder Valley Regional Center.
+It also includes the University of Colorado Main Campus and Canyon Boulevard Cultural Corridor.
+A variety of land uses surround the centers and complete streets and multimodal transportation alternatives provide direct connections between them.

-The Central Broadway Corridor Design Framework ("Framework") focuses on the five key activity centers along the central stretch of Broadway (University Hill/CU, -the Civic Area, Downtown, the Alpine-Balsam site and Boulder County's Broadway and Iris site).
+The Central Broadway Corridor Design Framework ("Framework") focuses on the five key activity centers along the central stretch of Broadway (University Hill/CU, the Civic Area, Downtown, the Alpine-Balsam site and Boulder County's Broadway and Iris site).
 With a focus on physical form and character, systems, community experiences and services and some housing, the Framework identifies opportunities to strengthen existing assets and opportunities to fill gaps and address challenges along the corridor and in the centers.